 The links below provide access to support that’s available for both employers and employees alike.
 Please let us know if there are other sources of information and support that we could include on this page.

-Re-employ provide a number of resources that can support mental health wellbeing and that of your colleagues.
+Re-employ provide a number of resources that can support your mental health wellbeing and that of your colleagues.
 Resources include a workplace mental health support service, a supporting apprentices service and resources such as downloadable (brief and accessible) webinars.

 Free advice, information and ideas to employers and employees about a wide range of workplace health and wellbeing topics, provided by the Somerset Public Health Team from Somerset County Council.
-Includes information on stress management, sickness absence, as well as a range of other health issues that can impact on mental wellbeing.
+Including information on stress management, sickness absence, as well as a range of other health issues that can impact on mental wellbeing.

 Whether you’re an employee worried about your own or a colleague’s mental health, a company looking for a charity partner, or an HR professional interested in improving mental wellbeing in your organisation – MIND can help.

 The Charlie Waller Memorial Trust supports employers and line managers to tackle the stigma relating to mental ill health and create a healthy working environment, so that employees can perform at their best level.

 The Campaign Against Living Miserably (CALM) is dedicated to preventing male suicide, the single biggest killer of men under 45 in the UK.
 Support is available for individuals, those worried about someone they know who may be suicidal and those needing support after suicide, on the phone and using webchat.

 This service aims to support individuals to improve their mental wellbeing, working with Wellbeing Navigators to identify, create and implement a wellbeing and recovery plan.